Liatoshynsky-Foundation/lf-automation-tests/README.md

     npx playwright install
     ```

-3. Install Allure dependencies:

-    ```cmd
-    npm install -D allure-playwright@3.4.1 allure-commandline@2.34.1
-    ```

-4. Create a `.env` file from the example and edit values if needed:
+3. Create a `.env` file from the example and edit values if needed:

     ```cmd
     copy .env.example .env